-[16] Although we conclude that CFIT has adequately stated claims under Sections 1 and 2 with regard to VeriSign's activities in the .com registration market, we cannot reach the same conclusion for the allegations about the .net market.
+[16] Although we conclude that CFIT has adequately stated facts sufficient to nudge its Section 1 and 2 claims "across the line from conceivable to plausible" with regard to VeriSign's activities in the .com registration market, Twombly, 550 U.S. at 570, we cannot reach the same conclusion for the allegations about the .net market.
 All of the specific allegations of the complaint concerning predatory conduct leading to the pricing and renewal provisions of a contract relate to the 2006 .com Agreement.
 The complaint, in its present form, contains no allegation that predatory or conspiratorial conduct was involved in the process of reaching the 2005 .net Agreement.
-CFIT may have viable claims with respect to the .net market, but the district court will be in a better position to determine whether it does if CFIT is given an opportunity to amend its conclusory allegations to allege more specific conduct or anti-competitive effect.
+CFIT may have viable claims with respect to the .net market, but the district court will be in a better position to determine whether it does if CFIT is given an opportunity to amend its conclusory allegations to allege more specific conduct or anticompetitive effect.
 We therefore remand the .net claims so that CFIT may be afforded that opportunity.
+In considering any possible amendments, the district court is directed to take into account the pleading requirements of the Supreme Court decisions in Bell Atlantic Corp. v.
+Twombly, 550 U.S. 554 (2007), and Ashcroft v.
+Igbal, 129 S. Ct.
+1937 (2009).